techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 </script>
 ```

-We first import `ref` and `computed` from vue3, next we define the `setup` function.
+We first import `ref` and `computed` from vue, next we define the `setup` function.
 In the `setup` function of the component, we define two reactive variables and two functions for generating a random value and add it to the array and initialize the array.

-Next, we define a computed function for calaculating the total of the renadom values.
+Next, we define a computed function for calculating the total of the renadom values.
 Finally, we return all the defined variables and functions, from the component's `setup` method, that we need to reference from the component's template.

 >If setup returns an object, the properties on the object can be accessed in the component's template.
 [The Vue 3 docs](https://v3.vuejs.org/guide/composition-api-setup.html)